Page Groups - Mappings

 If your data entry contains "features": ["Fast", "Reliable", "Secure"], a list

-replacement can render each item as a list element within a target container.
+replacement can render each item inside the existing list markup within a target

 Configuration